jellewillekes/sequential-causal-inference/README.md

 ### 2. Factorial IV Framework for Sequential Treatment and Randomization

 **Objective:**
-To utilize the factorial IV approach for sequential treatments, accounting for noncompliance in a setup where the treatment is the outcome of matches in each round.
+To utilize the factorial IV approach for sequential treatments, accounting for noncompliance in a setup where the treatment is the outcome of fixtures in each round.

 **Key Components:**
 - **Treatment Assignment (Z1, Z2):** Rank difference and binary indicator of opponent faced in each round.